Extended Riemannian Geometry I: Local Double Field Theory: Extended Riemannian geometry and pre-N Q -manifolds

 \subsection{Extended tensors}

 The $L_\infty$-structure $\sL(\CM)$ on the pre-N$Q$-manifold $\CM$ will play the role of extended infinitesimal diffeomorphisms and gauge transformations, which should act on extended tensors.
-Note that $\CC^\infty(\CM)$ already encodes totally antisymmetric extended tensors.
-In order to capture extended Riemannian geometry, and in particular the metric, we will have to allow for arbitrary extended tensor.
-This is done by replacing the graded symmetric tensor algebra $\CC^\infty(\CM)$ generated by the coordinate functions of positive grading on $\CM$ by the free (associative) tensor algebra $T(\CM)$ generated by the coordinate functions of positive grading.
-Functions of $\NN$-degree zero can be moved through the tensor product in $T(\CM)$.
+Note that $\CC^\infty(\CM)$ already encodes totally antisymmetric products of vector fields, which will be identified with extended tensors.
+In order to capture extended Riemannian geometry, and in particular the metric, we will have to allow for arbitrary extended tensors.
+This is done by replacing the graded symmetric tensor algebra $\CC^\infty(\CM)$ generated by the coordinate functions of positive grading on $\CM$ by the free (associative) tensor algebra $T(\CM)$ generated by the coordinate functions of positive grading. \begin{definition} By $T(\CM)$, we mean the tensor algebra of $\CC^\infty(\CM)$ which is seen as a graded module over the commutative ring $\CC^\infty(\CM_0)$. \end{definition}

 We would like our gauge $L_\infty$-algebra $\sL(\CM)$ to act on elements in $T(\CM)$, and the natural candidate is a generalization of the derived bracket.
 For this, we extend the Poisson bracket via the Leibniz rule as follows. \begin{definition} We implicitly define an extension of the Poisson bracket on $\CM$, $\{-,-\}:\sL(\CM)\times T(\CM)\rightarrow T(\CM)$, by